SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 18 September, 2026 at 23:35:45
+# Last Refreshed - 19 September, 2026 at 23:35:57
 The Latest Activity was a Ride -

-<b>☁️ Dodging the heavy but short showers!!</b>
+<b>☁️ More than moist and more than gentle breeze!</b>

-which happened on 17 September, 2026 at 16:30:09
+which happened on 19 September, 2026 at 11:01:54

-Which is 0 years, 0 months, 1 days, 7 hours and 5 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 12 hours and 34 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/20215969384
+You can see it here https://www.strava.com/activities/20240561315

 ## Number of Rides
 How many rides have I done each year?